 You might not be up for a visit to a salon for hair & makeup–understandable!
 We can have a hair & makeup artist come to you!
 You can sit back and relax with your baby while our hair & makeup artists handle everything for you.
 If you have a signature style and prefer to do your own makeup, let us know, and we can send out someone just to do your hair.

 Your home is the ideal location for your shoot--you will be calm and relaxed and the background will be to your taste.
 Please keep your house about 5-10 degrees warmer than usual to keep baby sleepy and comfortable with little to no clothing.
 Try to find a space with minimal clutter and lots of window light that we might use for family portraits (usually a bed or a couch, or in summer months, a porch or other outdoor space).
 We will usually do family and sibling portraits at the beginning of your session and then portraits of mom & baby for the rest of the time.

+If your home is not an option, we can shoot your session at my Mt.
+Lebanon studio.
 Though the focus of a studio session will be on baby, I encourage you, your partner, and toddler or other child(ren) to join baby for a family and/or sibling portrait.
 Some families choose to focus only on the baby and save the family portraits for another time–that is fine too!
-Plan about 30 minutes for family portraits at the beginning or end of your studio session if you choose to do so.
-Keep in mind that we will need calm & quiet for your newborn portraits–please bring quiet activities for your young children or have a family member take them out while we photograph your newborn.
+Plan about 30-45 minutes for family portraits at the beginning or end of your studio session if you choose to do so.
+Keep in mind that we will need calm & quiet for your newborn portraits–please bring quiet activities for young children or have a family member take them out for a walk in uptown Mt.
+Lebanon while we photograph your newborn.

-My studio is located in Pittsburgh’s Mt.
+Our studio is located in Pittsburgh’s Mt.
 Lebanon neighborhood at 20 Cedar Blvd, Pittsburgh, PA 15228.
-At my studio, we are all set up for nursing, changing, cuddling, and relaxing.
+At the studio, we are all set up for nursing, changing, cuddling, and relaxing.

 Questions?
 Email me!